bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Clear
+- Breezy and Mostly Clear
-- 74% humidity
+- 71% humidity
-- 10 mph wind
+- 12 mph wind
-- 7% cloud cover
+- 18% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
-- 0.59 inches of rain expected in the next 48 hours
+- 0.75 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>